-Set out your cream cheese to soften at room temperature.
+Set out the cream cheese to soften at room temperature.

 Rinse and dry four lemons.
 Zest the lemons until you have 4 teaspoons of zest.
-Cut your lemons in half and squeeze them until you have 2/3 cup of lemon juice.
+Cut the lemons in half and squeeze them until you have ⅔ cup of lemon juice.
 (You might need a 5th lemon.)
 Set the juice and zest next to your stove.

-In a medium, heavy-bottomed saucepan (I use my stainless steel one) whisk together your sugar, flour, corn starch and salt.
+In a medium, heavy-bottomed saucepan (I use my stainless steel one) whisk together the sugar, flour, corn starch and salt.
 Gradually whisk in the water.
 Make sure your corn starch mixture is fully incorporated before placing the pan over heat.
-Use a silicone spatula for gently stirring from this point forward.
+Use a silicone spatula for gently stirring from this point forward, so you don't break down the starch molecules and get a runny result.
 Place the pan over medium-high heat and gently stir until thick and boiling.
 Reduce the heat.
 Cook and stir gently for two more minutes, and remove the pan from the heat.

 Carefully stir in the butter and lemon zest.
 Gradually stir in the lemon juice (gently!), making sure the liquid is fully incorporated before adding more.
 Stir until there is no liquid pooling at the sides of your pan.